amartyasd/amartyasd.github.io/_pages/miscc.md

   - /miscellaneousstuff
 ---

-#  Here are  links to the homepages of some of my friends.
+#  Here are  links to the webpages of some of my friends.

 * [Varun (Rooney) Malladi](https://varunmalladi.github.io/)
 * [Logan Hyslop](https://loganhyslop.github.io/)